bytefish/ElasticsearchCodeSearch/README.md

 ## Getting Started ##

-Getting started is as simple as cloning this repository and running:
+Getting started is as simple as cloning this repository and running the following command:

 ```
 docker compose --profile dev up
 ```

 ## How it's done ##